 - Wireless presentation gateways—It’s important to be able to project or display presentations and course materials to any number of different devices.
 A presentation gateway gives educators the ability to do so.

 - Enterprise social media apps—Educators have realized there’s value in social media within the academic environment.
 Engagement, feedback and collaboration are just a few of the benefits.

 - File-sharing apps—Learning aids and course materials can be stored and shared.

 - On-demand video servers—Videos can be powerful teaching tools.
 Not only can they be more engaging, but lessons and presentations can be viewed anyplace/anytime.
 By adding indexing, videos can be searchable by topic, presenter and more.

 - Team collaboration/persistent chat apps—Enable real-time teacher-student and student-student Q&A and information sharing.
-Text chats can easily be switched to voice and/or video if necessary.
+Text chats can easily be switched to voice and/or video.
 Additionally, past communications are archived and searchable.

-It was just a couple months ago that Louisiana’s governor declared a state of emergency due to a Ransomware attack on the state’s school districts.
-Every district in every state should have taken notice and now have concerns about how malware can negatively impact them.
+Hackers and ransomware groups continue to target schools.
+In a stunning example from March 2022, 820,000 New York City public school students’ data was compromised in a cyberattack.
+School districts in every state are aware of the incident and many have concerns about how malware can negatively impact them.
 This is your opening to sell security as a service, firewall management, patch management, mobile device management, RMM, and more.

 4Backup and disaster recovery